gardell/vHelix/README.md

 An Autodesk Maya plugin for modelling DNA based structures.

 The plugin is available for the 64-bit versions of Autodesk Maya 2011, 2012, 2013 and 2014 for Windows, Linux and Mac OS X. The plugin is not available for other versions of Maya or 32-bit versions.
-The plugin might work with newer versions of Maya but has to be recompiled for these versions.
+The plugin might work with these or newer versions of Maya but it has to be recompiled specifically for these.

-Notice that the versions hosted on vHelix refer to the ones here and can at some times be broken or non-usable as they are being actively developed on.
+Notice that versions hosted on http://www.vhelix.net refer to the ones here and can at some times be broken or non-usable as they are being actively developed on.

-To install the required files from here, instead of using the prepacked files at http://www.vhelix.net/:
+To install vHelix using the required files from here, instead of using the prepacked files at http://www.vhelix.net/:
-* Either do a clone from the git repository, or download the files directly from the web site
-* For Linux or Mac OS X builds, navigate to the 'Debug' folder.
+* Either do a clone from the git repository, or download the files directly from the web site ** For Linux or Mac OS X builds, navigate to the 'Debug' folder.
 For Windows builds, navigate to the 'Release' folder.
 Notice that Windows user can use the Debug builds if they have Visual Studio 2013 installed.
 * Windows users: Copy the vHelix.mll file.
 Mac OS X users: Copy the vHelix.bundle.
 Linux users: Copy the libvHelix.so.
 * Place the file under your Maya plug-ins folder.
 Windows: typically 'C:\Program Files\Autodesk\Maya2011\bin\plug-ins'.
 Mac OS X: typically: '/Applications/Autodesk/maya2011/Maya.app/Contents/MacOS/plug-ins/'.
 Linux: typically '/usr/autodesk/maya/bin/plug-ins'